Leadership

 Become a Member

 Becoming a member of the Mount Kisco Arts Council is a simple way to support local creativity and be part of something bigger.
-Your membership helps us bring more music, art, and cultural events to the village, while connecting you with a community of neighbors who believe in the power of the arts to bring people together.
+Our updated membership program offers options for community members, artists, and local businesses, with benefits like early access to events, opportunities to participate, and recognition.
+Your membership helps bring more music, art, and cultural events to the village while connecting you with neighbors who believe in the power of the arts.